traefik/traefik/docs/configuration/acme.md

     - `storageFile` will contain the path to the `acme.json` file to migrate.
     - `storage` will contain the key where the certificates will be stored.

-#### Storage File
+#### Store data in a file

-It's a JSON file which with the `600` right mode.
+ACME certificates can be stored in a JSON file which with the `600` right mode.

-If you are using Træfik in Docker and want to store data in a file, you have 2 options:
+There are two ways to store ACME certificates in a file from Docker:

 - create a file on your host and mount it as a volume:
 ```toml